 Each year the World Space Week Association selects a theme for the event and creates a program for participants to follow.
 In 2020, the celebration is devoted to satellites and benefits satellite technology brings to humanity.
 With the motto “Satellites improve life”, the World Space Week will explain how exactly the Earth-observing satellite fleet improves communications, weather forecasting, science, environmental changes detection, farming, business intelligence, and other important fields that facilitate our everyday lives.

 Indeed, satellites are now closely intertwined with many global technologies.
 This very text is available worldwide thanks to the internet, to say the least.
 Miniaturization of satellite hardware and module evolution have lowered the launch price and made satellites accessible not only to governments but also to private companies and schools.
 Today, we take these benefits for granted, but World Space Week 2020 is there to point out what we’re missing.
-EOS contributes to the topic by bringing some of our favorite satellite technology fields of use to the discussion.
+EOSDA contributes to the topic by bringing some of our favorite satellite technology fields of use to the discussion.

 Farming is no longer a low-tech field.
 Modern competitive and demanding conditions dictate the need for efficient food production.
 In the 20th century machines started replacing manual labor, artificial fertilizers boosted yields, and chemistry knowledge helped fighting pests and plant diseases.
 Further technological progress led farming to an area no one expected – space.

 Satellites, or more specifically, satellite monitoring – is a technology that allows farmers and related specialists to have a look at their fields in a way that is otherwise impossible.
 This opens the door to vegetation health assessment, yield estimation, risk management, resource planning, zoning, and many other opportunities.